 Windows are available in a variety of sizes, shapes, and forms and can even be customized to your precise specifications.
 However, zeroing on the right design and style can be a trickier proposition.
-To assist you in making the apt choice, we compare the various attributes and benefits of arguably, two of the most common window styles in the market today; casement windows and sliding windows.
+To assist you in making the apt choice, we will be comparing the various attributes and benefits of two of the most common window styles in the market today; casement windows and sliding windows.
 Casement windows and Sliding windows are both excellent alternatives for any house, but there are certain stark differences between the two windows.

 Enquire Now for Sliding Windows

 It can be said that both types offer some unique advantages and comparing the merits and demerits of these two types will help you to answer this question in the best possible manner.
-Several aspects like safety, ventilation, energy efficiency, aesthetic appeal, and the cost will have to be taken into consideration before arriving at a conclusion and it is always advisable to conduct some research to make you familiarize with the unique features of sliding windows and casement windows.
+Several aspects like safety, ventilation, energy efficiency, aesthetic appeal, and cost will have to be taken into consideration before arriving at a conclusion and it is always advisable to conduct some research to make you familiarize yourself with the unique features of sliding windows and casement windows.

 Suggested: Top 10 UPVC Window Designs and Styles

 Casement windows are generally attached by two or more hinges and need to be cranked to open.
 Moreover, they can be opened on both sides, either inwards or outwards but they generally open outwards.
 They also come with an option of a safety hook or friction hinge to keep the window in place which can come particularly handy on windy days.
 Additionally, casement windows can either be singular or come in pairs sharing a single frame.